 Faculty are perhaps our most important partners in the Career Development Process of our students.
 Faculty have "insider expertise" and more specific industry knowledge of associations or resources that can assist students in their career exploration and job search.

-As such, the Center for Career Planning and Internships (CPI) works closely with faculty to ensure that all available resources are utilized and that students have the best experience possible in preparing for their professional lives after graduation.
+As such, the Weingart Center for Career and Professional Development (CCPD) works closely with faculty to ensure that all available resources are utilized and that students have the best experience possible in preparing for their professional lives after graduation.

 Here are a few ways faculty can help us connect our programs to students:

-- Consider incorporating a CPI event into your curriculum
+Consider incorporating a CCPD event into your curriculum

-- Consider giving extra credit for participation in an CPI event
+Consider giving extra credit for participation in a CCPD event

 Contact us with your requests or suggestions at firstname.lastname@example.org or 562.907.4230.